JamesTiberiusKirk/team5agile/Sprint_1/README.md

 N/A

 ### Summary of Conversation:
-database was set up and populated.
+Database was set up and populated.
+Webiste basic skeleton completed
+Live location enabled
+Made a start on 'Here' API